 The city's most popular gay strip bar, Dick's, is a bit of an effort to find, as it's tucked amid a row of industrial concerns, but it's also very near several airport hotels along University Drive.
 The bar is well-regarded for its hunky dancers, and it's perhaps most famous because one of those handsome guys—David Hernandez—went on to show off his considerable vocal endowment as a finalist on American Idol (in 2008).

 One of the city's best gay dance clubs and as fun a Latin gay bar as you'll ever find, Karamba has an edgy, post-industrial look and a thunderous sound system.
-There are three large indoor areas plus a decent-size patio, and a small restaurant inside serves Mexican food on Fridays, Saturdays, and Sundays.
-The music and the crowd are heavily Latin-influenced, but you'll see all kinds of revelers here, from shirtless and buff gym kids to veteran circuit-party addicts to straight-but-progressive types who love the great music.
-There's nothing quiet or intimate about this place—it's where you go when you're looking to cut loose and party into the wee hours.
+There are three large indoor areas plus a decent-size patio.
+The music and the crowd are heavily Latin influenced, but you'll see all kinds of revelers here, from shirtless and buff gym kids to veteran circuit-party addicts to straight-but-progressive types who love the great music.
+There's nothing quiet or intimate about this place — it's where you go when you're looking to cut loose and party into the wee hours.

 You walk down a short alley behind the stellar downtown Scottsdale restaurant Cowboy Ciao to reach Kazimierz, a charmingly secretive-seeming spot with a warm, inviting interior of cushy chairs and antique wine barrels.
 The wine selection here is astounding, and there is live music some nights.
 You can order delish bar food (Egyptian flatbread pizzas, chicken kabobs, three-cheese fondue), but if you're really hungry, slip next door to Cowboy Ciao, which features some of the most creative and delicious globally inspired American food in the valley.

-A friendly gay bar a short drive north of downtown at Park Central Mall, Kobalt is popular for its variety of theme nights, including karaoke on Sunday and Tuesday, piano cabaret on Friday and Saturday, and Broadway tunes on Thursdays.
+A friendly gay bar a short drive north of downtown at Park Central Mall, Kobalt is popular for its variety of theme nights, including karaoke five nights a week: Sunday, Tuesday, Thursday, Friday and Saturday.
 An upscale, attractive layout with dim lighting, glass-top bar tables, and an outdoor patio lend a warm and welcoming ambiance.

 A hipster favorite on Central a short drive north of downtown, Lux Coffee is renowned for its artisan-roasted coffee as well as fine teas and a nice selection of microbrew beers, well-chosen wines, and expertly poured cocktails.
-There's a good-size patio at this trendy hangout with a mixed gay/straight scene.
-Lux features delicious baked goods as well as light breakfast, lunch, and dinner fare—much of it from a daily-changing menu.
+There's a good-sized patio at this trendy hangout with a mixed gay/straight scene.
+Lux features delicious baked goods as well as light breakfast, lunch and dinner fare — much of it from a daily-changing menu.